Ivar-Rydstrom/YouTube-Replay-Count/README.md

 Saves all data in cookies on the embed pages for videos (so don't delete www.youtube.com cookies to maintain counter).

-Honestly, I (still) can't be bothered to figure out how GreasyFork works, so just copy-paste the contents of the YoutubeListAbort.txt file into a new Tampermonkey script if you want to use it.
+Honestly, I (still) can't be bothered to figure out how GreasyFork works, so just copy-paste the contents of the YouTube-Replay-Count.txt file into a new Tampermonkey script if you want to use it.